fkie-cad/Logprep/doc/source/user_manual/configuration/processor.rst

 tree_config
 -----------

-Path to JSON file with rule tree configuration.
+Path to a JSON file with a valid rule tree configuration.

 --------